bertomartin/git-recipes/04-working-with-branches.md

     Merge branch 'docs'

 There is the proof that a single commit might have any number of parent commits.
-A merge commit combining two branches will have two parent commits.
+A merge commit combining two branches will have two parent commits -- but it might as well have three or twelve parents.

-The bane of every developer working with source control systems is merge conflicts.
-Note how merge conflicts cannot occur with fast-forward merges, as they only involve moving a ref.
-But with other strategies, there is a change that a single piece of content has changed in both branches.
-Although Git can make sense of a single file being changed in two different places, it will simply have to leave two changes to a single line to the developer to resolve.

-How does this work?

-TODO

 ## Working with remote branches